 - 1 tablespoon minced garlic

-- 2 tablespoons canola or vegetable oil (or chili oil)
+- 2 tablespoons cooking oil or chili oil

 - 2 tablespoons soy sauce